 Regardless of the number of remaining credits to satisfy the minimum 20.5 required credits for the 2Y MBA degree, students approved to transfer into the 2Y Program must complete a minimum of 9 Kellogg elective credits and minimum three quarters of full-time enrollment (a minimum of 3 credits/quarter) in their second year.
 They must fulfill the tuition obligations of at least three full-time quarters.

-If completed successfully, the following Kellogg classes will be approved to count toward the required 20.5 Kellogg credits:
+If completed successfully, the MBAi classes in the table to the left will be approved to count toward the required 20.5 Kellogg credits.